 For Bluebell Hill`s frequencies see its channel allocation guide.
 This also includes

 the same data for some of the other major transmitters also receivable within Bluebell

 Hill`s coverage area, namely Crystal Palace, Sandy, Sudbury, Dover, Hastings, Heathfield,

 Tunbridge Wells, Whitehawk Hill (Brighton), Midhurst and Reigate.
 The Channel Allocation

 Guides can be very useful in the diagnosis of co-

 The dotted lines are the 2 lower power HD MUXES

 Note the large power increase after digital switchover, and the fact that Bluebell Hill was an E group but is now a B group.

-There is one interleaved spectrum channel allocated to Bluebell Hill, CH27, which may or may used for a local TV station.
-In addition, there are two planned lower power HD MUXES (in the CH 31 to 37 gap) on CHs 32 and 34, but all of these can be picked up by (decent) B group aerials.
+There is one ”Local” channel allocated to Bluebell Hill, CH27, to be (mainly) used for a Maidstone TV station.
+In addition, there are lower power HD MUXES on CHs 32 and 34, but all of these can be picked up by (decent) B group aerials.